All Episodes

 Well, that is utter nonsense.

-That is the free markets benefit the poor people far more than regulated markets.
+That is, the free markets benefit the poor people far more than regulated markets.

-Here's a Here's a little test for you.
+Here's a little test for you.

-Say in Harlem, Brooklyn, Bronx, you know, North Philadelphia.
+Go to a poor neighborhood, say in Harlem, Brooklyn, Bronx, you know, North Philadelphia.

 And you walk around that neighborhood, you'll see some nice cars, some nice booze, some nice clothing, some nice food, but no nice schools.